rust-lang/rust/text/0000-document_all_features.md

 ### Language features
 [language-features]: #language-features

-We will document *all* language features in the Rust Reference, as well as making some updates to _The Rust Programming Language_ and _Rust by Example_ as necessary.
+We will document *all* language features in the Rust Reference, as well as making some updates to _The Rust Programming Language_ and _Rust by Example_.

+#### Reference

+[reference]: #reference

 This will necessarily be a manual process, involving updates to the `reference.md` file.
 (It may at some point be sensible to break up the Reference file for easier maintenance; that is left aside as orthogonal to this discussion.)

-Note that the feature documentation does not need to be written by the feature author.
+Feature documentation does not need to be written by the feature author.
 In fact, this is one of the areas where the community may be most able to support the language/compiler developers even if not themselves programming language theorists or compiler hackers.
 This may free up the compiler developers' time.
 It will also help communicate the features in a way that is accessible to ordinary Rust users.

 New features do not need to be documented to be merged into `master`/nightly, and in many cases *should* not, since the features may change substantially before landing on stable, at which point the reference material would need to be rewritten.

 Instead, the documentation process should immediately precede the move to stabilize.
-Once the *feature* has been deemed ready for stabilization, either the author or a community volunteer should write the *reference material* for the feature.
+Once the *feature* has been deemed ready for stabilization, either the author or a community volunteer should write the *reference material* for the feature, to be incorporated into the Rust Reference.

-This need not be especially long, but it should be long enough for ordinary users to learn how to use the language feature *without reading the RFCs*.
+The reference material need not be especially long, but it should be long enough for ordinary users to learn how to use the language feature *without reading the RFCs*.

 When the discussing whether to stabilize a feature in a given release, the reference material will now be a part of that decision.
 Once the feature *and* reference material are complete, it will be merged normally, and the pull request will simply include the reference material as well as the new feature.

-Given the current state of the reference, this may need to proceed in two steps:

-#### The current state of the reference.
+##### The current state of the reference.

 [refstate]: #the-current-state-of-the-reference

-Since the reference is currently fairly out of date in a number of areas, it may be worth creating a "strike team" to invest a couple months working on the reference: updating it, organizing it, and improving its presentation.
+Since the reference is fairly out of date, we should create a "strike team" to update it, organize it, and improve its presentation.
 (A single web page with *all* of this content is difficult to navigate at best.)
 This can proceed in parallel with the documentation of new features.
-It is probably a necessity for this proposal to be particularly effective in the long term.

-Once the reference is up to date, the nucleus responsible for that work may either disband or possibly (depending on the core team's evaluation of the necessity of it and the interest of the "strike team" members) become the basis of a new documentation subteam.

-Updating the reference could proceed stepwise:
+Updating the reference may proceed stepwise:

 1. Begin by adding an appendix in the reference with links to all accepted RFCs which have been implemented but are not yet referenced in the documentation.

-2. As the reference material is written for each of those RFC features, it can be removed from that appendix.
+2. As the reference material is written for each of those RFC features, remove it from that appendix.

+#### _The Rust Programming Language_

+[trpl]: #the-rust-programming-language

+#### _Rust by Example_

+[rbe]: #rust-by-example

 ### Standard library
 [std]: #standard-library

 In the case of the standard library, this could conceivably be managed by setting the `#[forbid(missing_docs)]` attribute on the library roots.
 In lieu of that, manual code review and general discipline should continue to serve.
 However, if automated tools *can* be employed here, they should.

+### Release Notes

+[release-notes]: #release-notes

 # How do we teach this?